LSE - Small Logo

 Renée Van Vechten

-Renée Van Vechten is Fletcher Jones Endowed Chair in American Politics & Policy and Professor in the Department of Political Science at the University of Redlands.
+Renée Van Vechten is Fletcher Jones Endowed Chair in American Politics and Policy and Professor in the Department of Political Science at the University of Redlands.
 She specializes in California and legislative politics and teaches courses in U.S. national institutions and public policy.
 She is the author of California Politics: A Primer, now in its 7th edition (Sage/CQ Press, 2024).

 Posted In: Elections and party politics across the US | The 2024 Elections